Please review carefully.

-1. The Festival is open for all students preschool through high school age.
+1. The Utah Valley String Festival is an independent pay-per-play program.
+The Festival is open for all students preschool through high school age.
 College students may NOT perform with an ensemble.
 However, college students are permitted to perform as a piano accompanist.

 2. Students must perform two pieces, preferably of contrasting style, or one concerto movement.
 The concerto must be a fairly major piece of work.
 Level 5 & 6 of all instruments may perform one concerto movement.
 Or Level 4 Violin if their concerto is significant.

 2a.
 Students may not perform the same piece two years in a row.

 2b.
 Students can play a different movement of a previously performed piece, but may not play the same piece or the same movement of a piece more than one year.

 3. Solos must be played from memory since this is a solo event.
 Ensembles are not required to memorize their music.
 Additionally, sonatas are not required to be from memory due to the nature of the composition, it being considered 'chamber music'.